michelmany/simple-show-ids-column/readme.txt

 == Description ==

-This simple plugin shows IDs in a new column on admin pages for posts, pages, categories, taxonomies and custom post types.
+This simple plugin shows IDs in a new column on admin pages for posts.
+Next versions will add an ID column to pages, categories, taxonomies and custom post types.

 == Installation ==